 \begin{lemma} The log pair $(S,D)$ is log canonical outside finitely many points. \end{lemma}

 \begin{proof} Suppose not.
-Then we may write $D=mC+\Omega$, where $C$ is an irreducible curve, $m$ is a positive rational number strictly bigger than $1$ and $\Omega$ is an effective $\mathbb{Q}$-divisor whose support does not contain the curve $C$.
+Then we may write $D=aC+\Omega$, where $C$ is an irreducible curve, $a$ is a positive rational number strictly bigger than $1$ and $\Omega$ is an effective $\mathbb{Q}$-divisor whose support does not contain the curve $C$.
 Then

-It implies that the curve $C$ is either a line or an irreducible conic.
+This implies that $C$ is either a line or an irreducible conic.

 Suppose that $C$ is a line.
 Let $Z$ be a general irreducible conic on $S$ such that $Z+C\sim -K_{S}$.
 Since $Z$ is general, it is not contained in the support of $D$.
-We then obtain It contradicts our assumption.
+We then obtain This contradicts our assumption.

 Suppose that $C$ is an irreducible conic.
 Then there exists a unique line $L$ on $S$ such that $L+C\sim -K_{S}$.
-Write $D=mC+nL+\Gamma$, where $n$ is a non-negative rational number and $\Gamma$ is an effective $\mathbb{Q}$-divisor whose support contains neither the conic $C$ nor the line $L$.
+Write $D=aC+bL+\Gamma$, where $b$ is a non-negative rational number and $\Gamma$ is an effective $\mathbb{Q}$-divisor whose support contains neither the conic $C$ nor the line $L$.
 Then

 On the other hand,